This post is all about spending 2 days in Los Angeles, and how to make the most of a 2 day Los Angeles Itinerary.

 Aside from the weather though, there are two other factors that you may want to think about.
 The weather may be warmest in summer, but it also means that it’s peak season and the time where most tourists flock to the city.
 During peak season, you can expect airfare, car rental and accommodation costs to be higher, as well as more crowds in the top attractions.

-My personal recommendation would be to travel to LA between the months of March and November, avoiding April (due to spring break madness) and summer (June through August), which basically means all of autumn (fall for my American readers) and almost all of spring.
+My personal recommendation would be to travel to LA between the months of March and November, avoiding April (due to spring break madness) and summer (June through August) – which basically leaves all of fall and almost all of spring.
 The weather is pleasant, crowds are manageable and prices are not as exorbitant as they are during the summer.
 Wins all round!

 Getting Around in Los Angeles